 Data collection and analysis are essential advocacy tools.
 Check out the latest economic impact study of the region’s nonprofit arts industry.

-invites nonprofit members to work together and create efficiencies in terms of time and dollars through group marketing activities.
+Our nonprofit members work together and create efficiencies in terms of time and dollars through group marketing activities.
 Services include:

 Artix Passport to the Arts